pmbittner/Polypropylene/README.md

 -   **Property Multiplicity**: Entities may or may not contain several properties of the same type.
 For each property type, its multiplicity (`PAX_PROPERTY_IS_SINGLE` or `PAX_PROPERTY_IS_MULTIPLE`) specifies whether the same entity is allowed to contain multiple or only a single property of that type.
-For example, arbitrarily different kinds of `Cheese` may be put onto your `Pizza` whereas any concrete `Cheese`, such as `Mozzarella`, occurs only once.
+For example, arbitrarily different types of `Cheese` may be put onto your `Pizza` whereas any concrete `Cheese`, such as `Mozzarella`, occurs only once.
 Multiplicity is also considered upon retrieving objects as either the single instance or a list of contained properties is returned.